-Table 3.6.6- Minimum Points Required in the Opening Period of Gamblers, by Level and by Category however, compensate for a lack of the required points in the Opening Period.
+Table 3.6.6- Minimum Points Required in the Opening Period of Gamblers, by Level and by Category

-Performance Level Opening Period Time Category Regular & Special Veteran & Junior Handler Open/Medium Mini Open/Medium Mini Starters 20 points 18 points 16 points 14 points Advanced 40 sec 20 points 18 points 16 points 14 points Masters 28 points 26 points 22 points 20 points
+Opening Category Performance Level Opening Period Time Regular & Special Veteran & Junior Handler Terrod Time Open/Medium Mini Open/Medium Mini Starters 20 points 18 points 16 points 14 points Advanced 40 sec 20 points 18 points 16 points 14 points Masters 28 points 26 points 22 points 20 points

 In order to receive points accumulated during the Opening Period, the dog and handler must attempt the final gamble.
 These points will be doubled if the dog successfully completes the final gamble in the time allowed.
 The dog must touch the designated finish point or cross the finish line in order to stop the timer.
-The doubling of points for the successful completion of the final gamble cannot,
+The doubling of points for the successful completion of the final gamble cannot, however, compensate for a lack of the required points in the Opening Period.